 - Students are recommended to label their storage media with their name, phone number and/or SURF ID number.
 Lost storage media will be kept until the end of the semester; check with the Lab Assistant on duty for any lost items.
 After this deadline, all media will be recycled and/or discarded.

 - All student assignments/work must be stored on the portable storage media; any documents saved to the hard drive will be deleted -- all lab computers are shutdown each evening and any student data will be deleted and unrecoverable.

 - Infants and minor children of students may be brought to the campus when they are to be supervised by another adult in an area normally accessible to the public or in an area approved by the Superintendent/President and specifically designated for infants and minor children.
-In an emergency, with approval of the Lab/Class Instructor, a student may bring an infant or minor child to the lab/class, so long as the child's presence does not disrupt normal lab/class activities.
-A student may not leave a child unsupervised while the student is attending lab/class.
+A student may not leave a child unsupervised while the student is in the labs.
 (MCC Admin.
 Procedures VIII.G-01.j)

 - All labs are maintained for optimal performance in support of MiraCosta's students.
 The college is not responsible for potential virus infection.
 All computers are installed with virus-detection software, but any loss of information from student storage media due to virus activity is not the responsibility of MiraCosta College.

 - Violation of any of these policies and guidelines may result in suspension of lab privileges which may include ejection from lab premises and/or removal of future lab use privileges.